kjepo/camelog/README.md

 Camelog has fibre-optic broadband with speeds up to 100 Mbit/s.
 The password is written on cards left around the house.
-There are two access points, `Camelog-2.4GHz` and `Camelog-5GHz`.
-They have the same speed: 2.4GHz has better reach but 5GHz is usually less sensitive to interference from micro waves etc.
+The WIFI name is simply `Camelog`.

 The router itself is in bedroom 3's closet if you need to restart it.

-Please don't change any settings, download illegal material or engage in criminal activities so that we can continue to offer free WIFI access.
+Please don't change any settings, or download illegal material or engage in criminal activities so that we can continue to offer free WIFI access.

 <a name="caretaker"></a>
 ## Your caretaker